 - Cervical caps and Vaults (females)

 - Spermicides cream/gel applied into the vagina to destroy the sperm

 Intrauterine Devices are inserted, under medical supervision, into the uterus through the vagina to prevent conception.

 Intrauterine Contraceptive Device (IUCD)

-Although the morning after pill is very effective, the intrauterine contraceptive device (IUCD), or coil, can be used as an emergency contraception up to 5 days after having sex.
-The coil can also act as a preventative method of contraception as well as an emergency contraception and can provide protection for 10 years after it’s fitted.
+Although the morning after pill is very effective, the intrauterine contraceptive device (IUCD), or coil, can be used as emergency contraception up to 5 days after having sex.
+The coil can also act as a preventative method of contraception as well as emergency contraception and can provide protection for 10 years after it’s fitted.